usnistgov/xslt-blender/README.md

 To compile Typescript libraries from source, nodeJS and npm are assumed.
 But for many purposes this will not be necessary.

-### Compiling
+### Compiling Typescript

-The latest `lib` outputs will be pushed to the repository, so you only have to compile from source if you modify or extend the library.
+Mainly, Javascript development using the APIs can be done on the page, as demonstrated in numerous examples.

+To maintain, modify or extend the library, edit and compile Typescript sources.
+This effort rewards itself in more maintainable project code, better code reuse, and more secure applications.

 In the project subdirectory, enter `npm install` to install or reinstall the Typescript configuration.

 Source code is in `src`.
 This is all Typescript compiled on NodeJS, so (with Typescript installed) `tsc` to produce Javascript runtime libraries, saved in `lib` and also open for inspection.

 Note that applications have full access to XSLT without having to modify the libraries that are used to invoke transformations.
-Compiling the Typescript source (or writing, testing and deploying Javascript) is not necessary to code or extend any application, unless they go beyond the transformation (mapping) requirements ably addressed by XSLT.
+Compiling the Typescript source (or writing, testing and deploying Javascript) is not necessary to code or extend any application, unless it goes beyond the transformation (mapping) requirements ably addressed by XSLT.

+#### Beginner hints

+ - `npm install` to install or reinstall the configuration (based on `package.json` and `tsconfig.json`)
+ - `npm outdated` to check for outdated libraries
+ - `npm upgrade` upgrades library components
+ - `tsc` compiles everything in `src`, writing to `lib`

 ### Serving a testbed site